renatawong/renatawong.github.io/_pages/join-us.md

 If you are a foreign applicant, we may be able to offer you the supervisor-sponsored CGU scholarship (scheme 2) if you are accepted: [https://www.cgu.edu.tw/recruit_intl/Contents?nodeId=17605](https://www.cgu.edu.tw/recruit_intl/Contents?nodeId=17605).
 The part of the stipend that is provided by the advisor will be your RA salary.

 If you are a foreign applicant, you are strongly encouraged to apply for the Taiwan Scholarship Program: [https://taiwanscholarship.moe.gov.tw/web/index.aspx](https://taiwanscholarship.moe.gov.tw/web/index.aspx).
-Please note that recipients of this scholarship are not eligible to receive the CGU scholarship.
-Applications are accepted only in the fall semester.
+Applications are accepted only for the fall semester.

 Foreign applicants may also consider applying for the TaiwanICDF Scholarship: [https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2](https://www.icdf.org.tw/wSite/np?ctNode=31561&mp=2).
+This scholarship is available only to nationals of eligible countries.
+Please check the eligibility requirements on the TaiwanICDF website.

+Please note that applicants may hold **only one scholarship at a time**.

 ---